Prairie dog

 Prairie dogs (genus Cynomys) are herbivorous burrowing ground squirrels native to the grasslands of North America.
 There are five recognized species of prairie dog: black-tailed, white-tailed, Gunnison's, Utah, and Mexican prairie dogs.
 In Mexico, prairie dogs are found primarily in the northern states, which lie at the southern end of the Great Plains: northeastern Sonora, north and northeastern Chihuahua, northern Coahuila, northern Nuevo León, and northern Tamaulipas.
 In the United States, they range primarily to the west of the Mississippi River, though they have also been introduced in a few eastern locales.
 They are also found in the Canadian Prairies.
 Despite the name, they are not actually canines; prairie dogs, along with the marmots, chipmunks, and several other basal genera belong to the ground squirrels (tribe Marmotini), part of the larger squirrel family (Sciuridae).

 Prairie dogs are considered a keystone species, with their mounds often being used by other species.
 Their mound-building encourages grass development and renewal of topsoil, with rich mineral and nutrient renewal in the soil, which can be crucial for soil quality and agriculture.
-They are extremely important in the food chain, being important to diets of many animals such as the black-footed ferret, swift fox, golden eagle, red tailed hawk, American badger, and coyote.
+They are extremely important in the food chain, being important to diets of many animals such as the black-footed ferret, swift fox, golden eagle, bald eagle, red tailed hawk, Peregrine Falcon, American badger, and coyote.
 Other species, such as the golden-mantled ground squirrel, mountain plover, and the burrowing owl, also rely on prairie dog burrows for nesting areas.
 Grazing species, such as plains bison, pronghorn, and mule deer, have shown a proclivity for grazing on the same land used by prairie dogs, with their regeneration of topsoil being important for maintaining healthy humus.
 Prairie dogs have some of the most complex systems of communication and social structures in the animal kingdom.

 The prairie dog habitat has been affected by direct removal by farmers, and the more obvious encroachment of urban development, which has greatly reduced their populations.
 The removal of prairie dogs "causes undesirable spread of brush", the costs of which to livestock range and soil quality often outweighs the benefits of removal.
 Other threats include disease.
 The prairie dog is protected in many areas to maintain local populations and ensure natural ecosystems.